PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/AlphaGalladeHunter.md

 <img src="images/AlphaGalladeHunter-1.png" width="500"> <img src="images/AlphaGalladeHunter-2.png" width="500">

 The program will repeatedly enter the temple, navigate to the alpha Gallade, and reset.
-If the program finds a shiny, it still stop and go to the Switch home to freeze the game.
+If the program finds a shiny, it will stop and go to the Switch home to freeze the game.

 This program will stop on *any* shiny, not just the Gallade.